 - The separate nappy and cover system come in a range of sizes or adjustable.
 Waterproof covers are more breathable than traditional PVC and are easy to wash and maintain.

 There are disadvantages with using cloth nappies.
-One of those is having to transport dirty nappies home when out and about, but most brands stock handy wet-bags to help with this which come in a range of sizes.
+One of those is having to transport dirty nappies home when out and about, but we stock handy wet-bags to help with this which come in a range of sizes.